brianbancroft/brianbancroftio/src/pages/blog/mvt-server/index.md

 At this point, your DB is set.
 Good job, time to move on...

-### Get Tegola
+## Get Tegola

-In order to run a MVT server like Tegola, you need to [download](https://tegola.io/404) the software first.
-Download it, and place the application in a folder...
+In order to run a MVT server like Tegola, you need to [download](https://github.com/go-spatial/tegola/releases) the software first.
+Download it, and place the application in a folder. _Make sure it's in a folder you can easilly access through the command line!_

-### Build a query
+## Build a query
 Now we have to build a query that will work for us.
-It needs to have an id, a geometry column, and some quantitative data and labels.
+It needs to have an `id`, a `geometry` column, and some quantitative data and labels.
 To save time (to make up for the setup-fatigue you've probably just felt), I've built this query:

 ```sql
     SELECT